bmeyers202/Language-Parser/README.md

 **semantics.l**:

     The file contains the semantic rules for the file inputs.
-This file will print each token and also indicate which tokens are valid and which are not.
-It will set a flag if the token entered is invalid for the syntax.y file to handle in it's messages.
+This file will print each token and reutn the token identifiers for use in the syntax.y file grammar rules.

 **syntax.y**:

      The file contains the grammar rules for the different acceptable statments in the input.
-This file will print a statment indicating whether each line passed or failed and provide a reason if it failed.
+This file will call a function to print a statment indicating whether each line passed or failed and provide a reason if it failed.

 **Makefile**: